-\begin{lem} Set $dG_t : = n(X_t)dL_t$.
-Then, for all $\alpha \in R_+$, \end{lem} {\it Proof}: The proof is roughly an extension to arbitrary root systems of the one given in \cite{Cepa} for $R= A_{m-1}$ .
+\end{lem} {\it Proof}: The proof is roughly an extension to arbitrary root systems of the one given in \cite{Cepa} for $R= A_{m-1}$ .
 In order to convince the reader, we provide an outline.
 On the one hand, the occupation density formula yields: